-Maybe it’s the sudden arrival of fall, with its chilly days spent indoors, hugging a cup of coffee and just thinking about life, or maybe it’s the recent departure of summer, with its demand for toned, tan, “beach ready” bodies, but I found myself thinking a lot about female beauty in the past days.
+Maybe it’s the sudden arrival of fall, with its chilly days spent indoors, hugging a cup of coffee and just thinking about life.
+Or maybe it’s the recent departure of summer, with its demand for toned, tan, “beach ready” bodies.
+But I have found myself thinking a lot about the pursuit of beauty in the past days- female beauty especially.

 The pursuit of beauty is something that’s drilled into our minds since childhood, and it seems to always be veered towards the physical aspect of it.
 But in my eyes, beauty is such a complex concept that it makes me wonder: how often do we weigh our physical beauty against other attributes like intelligence, strength, wit, sense of humor, kindness?
 And why do we let ourselves be consumed by this endless search for the perfect physique?

 And there’s no denying that there’s also a strong cultural component to beauty.
-Just think about the African tribes that celebrate long necks and earlobes in women, or of the Japanese who fancy crooked teeth- features that us Europeans see as “flawed”, “weird” and plain “ugly”.
+Just think about the African tribes that celebrate long necks and earlobes in women.
+Think of the Japanese who fancy crooked teeth- features that us Europeans see as “flawed”, “weird” and plain “ugly”.